Legal Ethics and Practice Committee

 Mandate

-The mandate of the Legal Ethics and Practice Committee, as set out in the Rules of the Law Society of Nunavut, is
+The mandate of the Ethics and Practice Committee, as set out in the Rules of the Law Society of Nunavut, is

 The Legal Ethics and Practice Committee fulfills the ethics aspect of its mandate by focusing on promoting the ethical standards set out in the Code.
 It is the mandate of the Discipline Committee to investigate complaints against lawyers who allegedly fail to meet those standards.